chris-townsend/PP4-Kitchen_Tales/TESTING.md

 1. [Placeholder image automatically set when updating a recipe](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/55)

-*When a user goes to update their recipe, the placeholder image replaces their own image unless it has been specified again.
+*When a user goes to update their recipe, the placeholder image replaces their image unless it has been specified again.
 This should be an easy fix by adding to the if/else statement*

 ***

 ## Automated Testing

-A number of unit tests were written to test the views, forms and database models.
+Several unit tests were written to test the views, forms, and database models.
 These can be found in the [`recipes`](https://github.com/chris-townsend/PP4-Kitchen_Tales/tree/main/recipes) folder and test files begin with `test_`.

 #